News

 “Kopferl im Beton” marked the first evening of the opening of DAF Frankfurt 2024, inviting us to re-examine our egotistical ways and open our solid, invisible helmets to what is new and different.

-Cuno Sauertieg Collages and Sculpture
+Cuno Sauerteig Collages and Sculpture

-Cuno Sauertieg Collages and Sculpture
+Cuno Sauerteig Collages and Sculpture

 Battling the Chaos Within and Out

-Austrian artist Cuno Sauertieg is somewhat of a mysterious figure.
+Austrian artist Cuno Sauerteig is somewhat of a mysterious figure.
 He denies being an artist and insists on being solely a reactor to the present occurrences.
 He uses an alias and refuses to leave this role.

 This makes his work partly situational, but in essence, he is a mirror — a communicator and a commentator of the present state of humanity.